-As the parents of two teenagers that will soon be getting their provisional drivers licenses, the Charlotte, North Carolina car accident attorneys at Auger & Auger are acutely aware of the dangers teenage drivers face, and urge you to stay involved with teaching your teen safe driving skills, even after they obtain their license.
+As the parents of two teenagers that will soon be getting their provisional drivers licenses, the Charlotte car accident lawyers are acutely aware of the dangers teenage drivers face, and urge you to stay involved with teaching your teen safe driving skills, even after they obtain their license.

 North Carolina Highway Patrol has found that 16 year old Taylor Clark was texting when she caused a head-on collision, killing 17 year old passenger, Seth Beaver.
 Clark has been charged with misdemeanor death by a motor vehicle, failing to yield, and texting while driving.

 It has been illegal for drivers in North Carolina under the age of 18 to use a cell phone while driving since 2006, and for any driver to text while driving since December 1, 2009, but drivers such as Clark continue to ignore this law.
 In fact, a study by the Insurance Institute for Highway Safety has reported that even though North Carolina bans cell phone use by drivers under 18 years of age, cell phone use by this group actually increased since the law went into effect.

 There are currently three bills pending in North Carolina, all aimed at curtailing the use of cell phones by all drivers.
 If passed, House Bill 31 will make it illegal to use a cell phone while driving, and House Bill 44, would allow use of hands free devices only.
 Senate Bill 36 is nearly identical to House Bill 31.
 If passed, these laws will go into effect on December 1, 2011.